hacl-star/hacl-star/README.md

 or Web Assembly code, installing the toolchain is not required.
 In that scenario, only a recent C compiler and CMake are needed for building libraries.

-The latest version of the verified C code can be found is available in [snapshots/hacl-c](snapshots/hacl-c).
+The latest version of the verified C code is available in [snapshots/hacl-c](snapshots/hacl-c).

-The latest version of the Web Assembly code can be found is available in [snapshots/hacl-c-wasm](snapshots/hacl-c-wasm).
+The latest version of the Web Assembly code is available in [snapshots/hacl-c-wasm](snapshots/hacl-c-wasm).

 HACL* relies on [F*](https://github.com/FStarLang/FStar) (`stable` branch) and